 We also checked out the famous shiny bean, aka the Cloud Gate, simply because I had to.

 We also thought about taking an architecture boat tour, but to be perfectly honest, we had already walked at least 5 miles through the city and got a pretty amazing view of the architecture from the Ferris wheel, so we re-hydrated and chilled in the shade by the water instead.
-Trump has an awesome view.
-Shocking.
+Trump has an awesome view, but screw that guy.

 For dinner, we headed to Lou Malnati’s for some deep dish pizza, which was baller and fattening and yum.
 When in Chicago, eat food.